ArthurVBS/NeurotechFrontendChallenge/README.md

 - 📌 A simple and easy to-do website with login page.
 - 🎨 The proposed model can be found in [figma](https://www.figma.com/file/Unj63Rv7B6nQohX75poADl/TodoApp-Example?node-id=0%3A1).
 - 🥼 The backend is on [neurolake's github](https://github.com/Neurolake/challenge-intern-frontend).
+- 😎 It was not necessary to deploy the application, but I did it in [netlify](https://www.netlify.com/).

 ## 💻 Project status:

-- 🚧 Project in progress... 🛠
+- Finished project ✔️

 ## 🛠 Technologies: